DSLeonard-coding/VolumeBuilders/HowToBuild.md

 Demo gui
 ```
 By default it this is setup to run the assembly demo.

+### Adding your own demo geometry

+- Navigate to demo/src/Geometries
+- Then go to File-New-VBDemo Geometry
+- Enter a method name and GEO_NAME key to select your geometry with at startup
+- Enter a material variable name... you can use an existing one in demo/src/Materials.inc, like _copper
+  or use or own and define the material yourself inside the generated .cc file.
+- Press OK, or whatever it is.

+You now have a .cc and a kind of pluggable header.
+You may need to refresh the CMake in Tools->CMake.
+You may also (or even first) need to run build-autoincludes.sh from /demo or run it through the build configuration toolbar (top-right).
+Then rebuild the VBDemo commandline target and click play.
+You should see your still uncustomized geometry.

 ## Building the library for your project